mightymos/OnbrightFlasher/readme.md

 |  ESP-WROOM-32 | WORKING  | none |
 |  ESP32S3 | WORKING  | none |
 |  Arduino Mega 2560 board | WORKING | 5V to 3.3V level translation recommended |

+## Flashing using the Sonoff's internal ESP8285
+The ESP8285 present in the Sonoff RF Bridge R2 v2.2 could serve as the source flasher.
+The USBRXD pin is bridged to SCL, while the USBTXD pin is bridged to SDA.
+The reset pad would need to be soldered with a wire, though the datasheet is unclear if reset is active low or active high.

+Note that the reset function on the reset pin of the stock Sonoff RF Bridge is probably disabled.
+In other words, the pin is configured as general purpose input/output by fuse and thus the target cannot be held in reset.
+Handshaking is apparently performed at microcontroller power up or restart.
+Therefore, the flasher needs to first be powered while a same or independent power source is applied to the target during handshake.

+Once setfuse is changed (see below) the ESP8285 on the Sonoff itself could be used to reflash the microcontroller.
+However, this would require soldering a wire to the reset pad.
+The original Sonoff black case with EFM8BB1 allowed microcontroller reset by a long pulse on an C2D pin but that is not available here.
+Therefore it is ultimately probably easiest to just use an external flasher.

 ## Status
 | Item | Status | Note |